vybeauregard/Yii2-angular/README.md

     return cupcakeAPI;
 });
 ```

+Since Yii already has a `cupcake` model defined, the JSON object it returns will pass everything along to Angular without the need to redefine the same object there too.

 The last dependency we have to create contains our `directives`.
 Here is where Angular takes our custom class names and replaces its contents with attributes from our cupcake model using templates we define:

 `web/js/directives.js`